Support Our Mission

 New England FIRST, the non-profit organization that manages the FIRST LEGO League Explore (ages 5-9) and FIRST Robotics Competition (grades 9-12) in Massachusetts and the five other New England states.

 For three decades, FIRST participants have developed self-confidence in STEM, meaningful friendships, and valuable, real-world skills that open pathways and prepare young people for work and life.

-While 120-pound robots will not be competing during the 2021 season, fun and exciting remote challenges have been developed nationally and regionally to engage young minds in game design, problem solving, innovation, technical skills and programming.
+We will back with our team’s 120-pound robots competing during the 2022 season with fun and exciting challenges developed nationally to engage young minds in game design, problem solving, innovation, technical skills and programming.
 FIRST @ Home is also a free online resource with opportunities for remote learning/skills development, FIRST-supported activities, and staying engaged remotely.

 Study Shows Positive Student Impact

 Engaging in the FIRST robotics programs are changing students’ lives for the better through inclusion and community-building.
 Students learn from each other by sharing ideas and forming long-lasting relationships far beyond high school.
 In fact, many of our alumni return as team mentors, coaches and volunteers.

 Evidence from the ongoing FIRST Longitudinal Study, conducted via a multi-year partnership with Brandeis University, demonstrates that FIRST is meeting our mission and goals to increase the number of young people interested in STEM – and FIRST alumni’s interest extends beyond their participation in the program to their educational and career choices.